• Mouthwash and Oral Care

 Biofilm

-The main purpose for brushing, flossing, and tongue-scraping is to disrupt biofilm.
+The main purpose for brushing, flossing, and tongue-scraping should be to disrupt biofilm.
 The keyword here is disrupt, not kill.
-By disrupting the biofilm, we cause it to regenerate from scratch, effectively "freshening" it.
-This helps trigger healthy bacteria growth and function to decrease bad breath.
+By disrupting the biofilm, we force bacteria to regenerate it from scratch, effectively "freshening" it.
+This reset helps trigger healthy bacteria growth and function which improves breath odors.
 The physical touch of these tools is all we need.
 The motion of liquid during rinsing is not generally necessary to get the job done, with some exceptions.

 With braces (brackets and wires) or with gum recession and large openings and traps between teeth, rinsing can help clean these areas.
-Again, there's no need to kill bacteria when rinsing, so water is plenty good enough.
+Again, there's no need to kill bacteria when rinsing, so water is sufficient.

 Categories: Products